vignif/ros-example/README.md

-# The Great C++ & Python Ros Example

-Catkin build status:
+# ROS + sqlite + jsoncpp + API + tests

+This app exemplifies how ROS can be used alongside traditional stacks.
+This repository wants to explore with a practical approach the paradigms in the middleware ROS (Robotic Operating System) while connecting ROS with external functionalities.
+Stack used here:
+- Catkin package for ROS [melodic](http://wiki.ros.org/melodic)
+- A wrapper class for an SQL database [SQLite3](https://www.sqlite.org/)
+- A JSON parser implemented using a cpp library [json](https://github.com/open-source-parsers/jsoncpp)
+- Interface to a remote API [nominatim](https://nominatim.openstreetmap.org)

 [![Build Actions Status](https://github.com/vignif/ros-example/workflows/Build/badge.svg)](https://github.com/vignif/ros-example/actions)

-This repository wants to explore with a practical approach the paradigms in the middleware ROS (Robotic Operating System) while connecting ROS with external functionalities.

 A script can render a map with a marker per each city in the database.

 ![map](.figures/map.png)

-The information in the database can be explored with a software like [sqlite browser](https://sqlitebrowser.org/) obtaining something like:
+The information in the database can be explored with software like [sqlite browser](https://sqlitebrowser.org/) obtaining something like:

 ![db](.figures/db.png)

 Note most of the postal entries are zero, this is due to the design of the API which is not returning the postal code.
-The value can be stored via providing it as input in a ros message.
+The value can be stored as input in a ros message.

 ## Information flow
 1. When launching the main script `roslaunch geo_manager Manager.launch`